 Sober living homes provide a safe and structured environment for people in recovery from addiction.
 These homes offer residents the opportunity to live with other people who are committed to sobriety, while also providing support and accountability.

-Clean, supportive, and trigger-free surroundings are given to residents in order to help them progress.
+Residents benefit from clean, supportive, and trigger-free surroundings, facilitating their progress in recovery.
 By moving into one of these homes, they agree to steer clear of drugs and alcohol throughout their stay.
-Although similar day-to-day operations like normal houses, everyone staying there will have the common goal of recovery with additional structure and support provided.
+Although their daily life is similar in many ways to life in a normal house, sober living residents are united by the common goal of recovery and have access to plentiful additional structure and support.

 What are the Benefits of Living in a Sober Living Facility in Houston